 8: To better understand the relationship with your customers, your marketing and your product or service.

-I would recommend revisiting your marketing plan every three months as a minimum … so you know what’s working, what’s not and what needs tweaking to get better results.
+Good reasons I think to give your marketing plan a thorough ‘MOT’ and recommend revisiting your plan every three months as a minimum … so you know what’s working, what’s not and what needs tweaking to get better results.